 Most schools know when they have an enrollment challenge.
 You can look at your student numbers on the day one of school and compare it with your enrollment year over year.
 What is a little bit harder is isolating and understanding where your enrollment program is falling short.
-One easy framework that I have used with schools is breaking down their enrollment program into three parts:
+One easy framework that I have used with schools is breaking down their enrollment prcess into three sequential parts:

 Let’s look at each of these components and talk about ways to maximize them.